 Holy Family is committed to the creation of a school community characterised by acceptance, security, justice, happiness and an environment of growth.
 In order to provide a supportive learning environment for Aboriginal students, it is important to identify the factors that impact on learning and self-esteem and develop strategies to address the specific needs of these students in our school.

-Educational achievements of Aboriginal students at Holy Family Primary School, Merewether Beach, are promoted by:
+Educational achievements of all students at Holy Family Primary School, Merewether Beach, are promoted by:

-- embedding Aboriginal perspective in all aspects of curriculum
+- embedding the Aboriginal perspective in all aspects of curriculum

 - ensuring we identify, name and acknowledge the traditional custodians of our land